Hello! I am a researcher and author – and I study the political implications of technology.

-I am currently an acting assistant professor in the Jackson School of International Studies at the University of Washington.
 My research focuses on the ways in which technology structures and shapes interactions between ordinary people trying to make sense of their world.
-I currently focus on two major areas: (1) the political implications of interaction in online communities and (2) the cybersecurity and political implications of technology in the built environment.
+Presently, I focus on two major areas: (1) the political implications of interaction in online communities and (2) the politics of cybersecurity.
 My current projects include:

 - A collaborative NSF-sponsored project meant to understand sentiment in response to COVID-19 information on Twitter in Louisiana and Washington.